Domantas44/domantas-project/Pet-grooming-salon-Project/Documentation.md

 There are 3 main relationship types:

 * One-to-one.
 When each item in each table only appears once.
-For example, each employee (employees table) can have only one company car (cars table) to use.
+For example (not this data model), each employee (employees table) can have only one company car (cars table) to use.

 ![One-to-one.](https://i.imgur.com/Bm8AacG.png)

 * One-to-many.
 When one item in one table can have a relationship to multiple items in another table.
-For example, one customer (customers table) can have multiple appointments (appointments table).
+For example(this data model), one customer (customers table) can have multiple appointments (appointments table).

 ![One-to-many.](https://i.imgur.com/WaXnKUy.png)

 * Many-to-many.
 When one or more items in one table can have a relationship to one or more items in another table.
-For example, each order can have multiple products and each product can appear on many orders.
+For example(not this data model), each order can have multiple products and each product can appear on many orders.

 ![Many-to-many.](https://i.imgur.com/10IWM7P.png)